Fonta1n3/BitKey/ReadMe.md

 ## Getting Started

 Download this project and run it in XCode.
+To check out the bulk of the code, got to (https://github.com/FontaineDenton/BitKey/tree/master/BitKeys/View%20Controllers)

 ### Prerequisites